rune/rune/docs/docs/playtesting/best-practices.md

 ### Avoid Using Cookies, `localStorage` or `IndexedDB` {#avoid-using-cookies-localstorage-or-indexeddb}

-Players expect any level information to persist indefinitely, but iOS/Android may reset the cache and clear this information.
-We're working on a way to make saving data more robust and sync it across devices, but until then please avoid saving data.
+Players expect any saved progress to persist indefinitely, but iOS/Android may clear cookies and local storage.
+Instead, use the built-in [persistence API](../advanced/persisted-data.md) to save data in a reliable way that automatically syncs it across a user's devices.

 ### Avoid Loading Bars and Calling `Dusk.initClient()` Prematurely {#avoid-progress-bars-and-calling-duskinitclient-prematurely}